CarVac/3dPrintingGuide/Electronics/BedLevelSensors.md

 This eliminates z-offset calibration, but like all nozzle probing it is vulnerable to solidified nozzle ooze.

+They also may have limited chamber temperature compatibility, though PZ Probe goes to 75C which is solid.

 ## Rail mount toolhead nozzle probing

 Commonly known as TAP for Voron printers, this mounts the entire toolhead on a very short Z-oriented linear rail.